sneetsher/impress-progress-line/README.md

 ### Add ProgressLine

-1. Create index, a text file, in same folder with same name but with `.index` extension
+1. Create index, a text file, in same folder with same name but with `.index` extension, (double extension) example `test.odp.index`:

         5
         1,_